 Between 2023-2026, USAID, through the Economic Resilience Activity (ERA), is dedicating $115 million, through memorandums of understanding with the Ministry for Restoration , State Agency for Restoration and Development of Infrastructure of Ukraine, Ukrainian Railways and State Customs Service, to support upgrading of border crossing points (BCPs) to improve grain trade and export volumes, and other critical infrastructure.

 “Ministry for Communities, Territories, and Infrastructure Development is working to increase export routes and develop transport links between Ukraine and the European Union.
 In cooperation with USAID ERA, work is already underway on the border crossing points, which includes the necessary modernization of both the checkpoints and the related infrastructure.
-Stable and regular exports contribute to the economic recovery of Ukraine, and thus the defense capability of our country,” commented Oleksandr Kubrakov, Vice Prime Minister for Reconstruction of Ukraine, Minister of Communities, Territories and Infrastructure of Ukraine.
+Stable and regular exports contribute to the economic recovery of Ukraine, and thus the defense capability of our country,” commented Oleksandr Kubrakov, Vice Prime Minister for Restoration of Ukraine, Minister of Communities, Territories and Infrastructure of Ukraine.

 “USAID ERA is working on upgrading 42 border crossing points on Ukraine’s western borders, which include railway and road BCPs, and we have already visited 20 roads and 7 railway BCPs as part of these efforts.
 These priority BCPs are crucial for Ukrainian exports and require improvement to create new export routes.
 We started with the rapid upgrade of the highest priority BCPs, i.e., we commenced with what could be replaced quickly, ordering products or services from Ukrainian manufacturers and contractors and facilitating exports already.
 At the same time, we signed a contract with Miyamoto International Ukraine, which is working on the design for the reconstruction of old cargo terminals and the construction of new cargo terminals at several BCPs.
 After 8 months of work, I’m proud to say that we have good results to show.”– Cameron Berkuti, ERA Border Crossing Point (BCP) Director.